BubbleGuppy99/BubbleGuppy99.github.io/_posts/2016-10-20-Blog-Number-5.md

     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
     <td>I found that keeping up with everything was quite hard and needed to pay attention to the task at hand.
 I also found it hard to remember everything and hence why I didn't reach my target.
-I also spent time on my blog instead of the sheets.</td>
+I also spent time on my blog instead of the sheets which impeded my learning immensely.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>I will make sure I use more time  on the sheets rather than my blog no matter what so I get everything done correctly.
+    <td>I will make sure I use more time  on the sheets rather than my blog, no matter what so that I get everything done correctly.
 I will ask more questions as well just to be sure and try and get help from my peers.
-I will also not get distracted and try to persevere.</td>
+I will also not get distracted by other people.</td>
   </tr>
 </table>